 NMHC/NAA Viewpoint: The LIHTC program provides critical support to the nation's affordable housing production.
-Given that 12.1 million renter households spend more than half their income on rent, lawmakers should strengthen the program by increasing credit authority and reducing the bond financing threshold to 25 percent to receive the full amount of 4 percent Low-Income Housing Tax Credits.
+Given that 11.34 million renter households spend more than half their income on rent, the multifamily industry strongly supported 2025 tax legislation that permanently increased credit authority by 12 percent and reduced the bond financing threshold to 25 percent to receive the full amount of 4 percent Low-Income Housing Tax Credits.

 Under the program, state housing agencies issue credit allocations to developers who then sell the credits to investors.
 Investors receive a dollar-for-dollar reduction in their federal tax liability over a 10-year period, and developers invest the equity raised to build or acquire apartments.
 This equity allows apartment firms to operate the properties at below-market rents for qualifying families.
 LIHTC-financed properties must be kept affordable for at least 30 years.